purpleidea/flabbergast/platform/compiler-design.md

 indirectly fill the environments with the names needed by the program (and the possible types of those names).

+Type checking uses a kind of type inference.
+Hindley-Milner algorithm W is not appropriate for Flabbergast, mostly due to the fact that Flabbergast does not have composite or polymorphic types.
+Instead, each expression must return some subset of the primitive types.
+A containing AST node can make _demands_ that an expression must return a particular set of types.
+Each expression, in turn, _ensures_ that it can return a subset of the required types.
+The assurances bubble from the outermost AST node (attributes) through the expressions to the constants and lookups.
+Each lookup is given a type variable, initially the union of all types, and every assurance intersects that set with the imposed set.
+If any lookup has an empty set of allowed types, an error occurs.

 Finally, environments are determined to be dirty or clean.
 A dirty environment is one which requires lookups and non-local flow.
 For instance, in the case of `Let` above, if `x` is determined to be a string, then the program does not